I’m not a developer, but coding interviews sound pretty grim.

-Howell also sees traditional coding interviews as being reflective of an industry that focuses"It's partly because the software industry moves so fast," he says.
+Howell also sees traditional coding interviews as being reflective of an industry that focuses too much on building at speed.
+“It’s partly because the software industry moves so fast,” he says.

 “There isn’t time to make things solid.
 But I think it’s ironic that in interviews as well, there’s a focus on, ‘can you make a store algorithm faster?’…What should be more important in my mind is, can you make code that is robust, that doesn’t crash, that doesn’t have bugs, that doesn’t fail?
 Nobody tests for those things.”

 Another issue is that technical interviews aren’t standardized, meaning they can vary wildly from company to company – making it almost impossible for candidates to prepare fully.
 As a result, their fate rests largely in the hands of whoever is carrying out the interview on that day.

 “The interviews typically are not well thought out and not structured,” says Tigran Sloyan, co-founder and CEO of assessment platform CodeSignal.

 “What typically happens is, you have a developer whose job it is to evaluate this person.
 Most developers don’t have either practice or understanding of what it means to conduct a structured interview.”